paultibbetts/dev/docs/src/content/docs/readme/index.md

 ## Usage

-My dev environment changes alot so I have scripts that I use when I make a change, which is faster than running everything all over again.
+My dev environment changes a lot so I have scripts that I use when I make a change, which is faster than running everything all over again.

 ### `./env`